mist64/cbmbus_doc/4 Standard Serial.md

 | SRQ             | Service Request    | SRQ           |
 | ATN             | Attention          | ATN           |
 | REN             | Remote Enable      | -             |

+* **Data**: Instead of transmitting 8 bits in parallel, they are sent serially, using a CLK and a DATA line.
+* **Handshake**: The function of the DAV and NRFD lines is taken over by the CLK and DATA lines.
+There is no NDAC signal, accepting data is based on timing.
+* **Management**: REN (already unsupported on the PET) is removed.
+EOI is removed, the information is now transmitted through a timing sidechannel.
+RESET (IFC), SRQ and ATN are retained.

+One property they could not keep was the relaxed timing requirement of IEEE-488: At most points in an IEEE-488 communication, any participant can stall for any amount of time.
+This makes it easy to implement the protocol completely in software, without any hardware that would guarantee strict timings.
+Serial on the other hand was designed with a dedicated hardware shift register in mind.

 <!---
 XXX